 (b) An increase in immigration is an example of an increase in resources for a nation.
 An increase in immigration certainly is an increase in the number of labors, which would necessarily increase the production possibilities.
 These immigrants also have varying levels of skills and education (human capital) that also will increase the production possibilities of a nation.

 (c) An increase in military spending will, in general, simply move the economy from one point on the production possibilities curve to a different point on the curve since this is nothing more than a trade-off in the government spending pattern.
 If the increase in spending results in new research and development that improves technology that has civilian applications, then the production possibilities could potentially increase over time.

-(d) An increase in college tuition would, in the short run, result in a movement along the production possibilities curve as people spend their income on other goods and services.
-Over time, the quality of the labor force will begin to diminish and the production possibilities would decline.
+(d) A natural disaster in the short run would decrease the productive capabilities of the economy due to the destruction of capital goods and infrastructure, such as roads, factories, equipment, and offices, leading the economy to operate at less than its full capacity.
+The economy would be operating inside its production possibilities curve, but production would be focused on rebuilding and increasing capital goods.
+The economy would likely return to producing on its production possibilities curve once the area that was subject to the disaster had recovered.
+A natural disaster would likely need to be widespread and extremely severe to cause the production possibilities curve to move inward, which would signify a significant loss of technology and knowledge as well as productive capacity and resources.

 What are the opportunity costs of developing wind farms to generate “clean” electricity?
 Should we make the investment?
 (LO 01-01)